Backend Engines¶

 The JAX engine does not implement 1-4 pair scaling.
 For molecules with 1-4 non-bonded interactions (anything with 4+ atoms in a chain), JAX will compute slightly different non-bonded energies than OpenMM or JAX-MD.
 For small molecules where the bonded energy dominates (bonds + angles only), this difference is negligible.

-Combining Rules¶
+Combining rules¶

 All engines use geometric combining rules for cross-term vdW parameters: